Mmarcos01/reading-notes/morejs.md

 ### More on Operators

+Comparison operators usually return single values of true or false.

 Boolean: true or false

 **==** means is equal to, it compares two values (numbers, strings, or Booleans) to see if they are the same